A Dichotomy for Maximum PCSPs on Graphs: Abstract

 \section{Abstract}

+Fix two non-empty loopless graphs $G$ and $H$ such that $G$ maps homomorphically to $H$.
+The \emph{Maximum Promise Constraint Satisfaction Problem} parameterised by $G$ and $H$ is the following computational problem, denoted by $\maxPCSP(G, H)$: Given an input (multi)graph $X$ that admits a map to $G$ preserving a $\rho$-fraction of the edges, find a map from $X$ to $H$ that preserves a $\rho$-fraction of the edges.
+As our main result, we give a complete classification of this problem under Khot's Unique Games Conjecture: The only tractable cases are when $G$ is bipartite and $H$ contains a triangle.

-Given a (multi)graph $G$ which contains a bipartite subgraph with $\rho$ edges, what is the largest triangle-free subgraph of $G$ that can be found efficiently?
+Along the way, we establish several results, including an efficient approximation algorithm for the following problem: Given a (multi)graph $X$ which contains a bipartite subgraph with $\rho$ edges, what is the largest triangle-free subgraph of $X$ that can be found efficiently?
 We present an SDP-based algorithm that finds one with at least $0.8823 \rho$ edges, thus improving on the subgraph with $0.878 \rho$ edges obtained by the classic Max-Cut algorithm of Goemans and Williamson.
-On the other hand, by a reduction from H\aa{}stad's 3-bit PCP we show that it is \NP-hard to find a triangle-free subgraph with $(25 / 26 + \epsilon) \rho \approx (0.961 + \epsilon) \rho$ edges.

-As an application, we classify the \emph{Maximum Promise Constraint Satisfaction Problem} $\maxPCSP(G, H)$ for all bipartite $G$: Given an input (multi)graph $X$ which admits a $G$-colouring satisfying $\rho$ edges, find an $H$-colouring of $X$ that satisfies $\rho$ edges.
-This problem is solvable in polynomial time, apart from trivial cases, if $H$ contains a triangle, and is \NP-hard otherwise.